fengyan2025/LGFormer/README.md

 Copyright © 2026 MRI-LGFormer-T1 authors.
 All rights reserved.

 The repository is publicly source-visible for academic inspection and reproducibility, but no permission to use, copy, modify, or redistribute the project is granted unless explicitly stated.
-See [`LICENSE`](LICENSE) and [`THIRD_PARTY_NOTICES.md`](THIRD_PARTY_NOTICES.md) for the complete terms and upstream acknowledgements.